electron/electron/docs/api/auto-updater.md

 as a successfully downloaded update will always be applied the next time the application starts.

-**Note:** If the application is quit without calling this API after the `update-downloaded` event has been emitted, the application will still be replaced by the updated one on the next run.

 [squirrel-mac]: https://github.com/Squirrel/Squirrel.Mac
 [server-support]: https://github.com/Squirrel/Squirrel.Mac#server-support
 [squirrel-windows]: https://github.com/Squirrel/Squirrel.Windows